 Bible journaling can be done for many reasons but the most common is to foster a deeper love and understanding of God’s word through creative expression.
 It helps us understand scripture in new ways, it provides an opportunity for prayerful reflection on what we read or study, it also inspires creativity within ourselves which allows our faith journey to grow beyond reasonable doings.

 Is bible journaling disrespectful?

 No!
-In fact, it is quite the opposite.
-A bible journal honors scripture by responding to its truth in an honest and open way.
+It is quite the opposite.
+A bible journal honors scripture by responding to its truth honestly and openly.
 We believe that God deserves our best thoughts and prayers as we seek Him with a humble heart.
 Bible Journaling can be done on almost anything; notepads are popular because they’re inexpensive.

 Benefits of bible journaling?